 Such as, “Ahhh, how old is your baby?

 “I am so tired.”

 “Yes, I’m really tired too.”

 Only the other day I saw two women, out with their babies discussing world news.
 One woman was talking about the extreme political upheaval in Russia and the Baltic states.
-The other lady, well at first, she seemed to just stare vacantly into space.
+The other lady, well at first, seemed to just stare vacantly into space.
 However, after just a few minutes she replied, “Russia, yes Russia that’s a country, isn’t it?”
 Okay, it wasn’t a long discussion, but I think I’ve made my point.

 Just because a woman has children does not mean she can’t keep up with global events.
 Mothers read the papers too you know, they just do it while rocking a Moses basket with their foot and listening out for the Asda delivery